coolcomputery/Random-Programming-Challenges/README.md

 # Random-Programming-Challenges
 This is a collection of random programming challenges I might update from time to time.

-## 1. Range Sum Query but the array gets too big
+## 1. Range Sum Query but it's weird

 Say that we have an empty set and a file with some lines of integers.
 Each line has either 1 or 2 integers.